 The invisible man whispers into Mark’s ear.
 He provides a commentary of everything Mark looks at.

 When the man takes a break from saying something nasty about other people, he has advice for Mark.
 You should kill yourself, the invisible man suggests.
 The world would be better off without you.
 You’re a piece of shit.

 The little man continues his badgering, over and over again, day after day.

 “Stop it.
 Stop talking!
 Just stop!”
 Mark says.

 The only way I’ll stop is if you kill yourself, the little invisible man says.

 “Just leave me alone,” Mark says, muttering.
 “Why won’t you leave me alone?”

 Today Jeff was fired from his job at the car dealership.
-He’s laying on his bed with a bottle of vodka in his hand.
-From time to time he takes a swig of the clear alcohol.
+He’s lying on his bed with a bottle of vodka in his hand.
+From time to time, he takes a swig of the clear alcohol.
 It goes down harshly, not at all smoothly.
 He doesn’t like it, but he keeps drinking because it numbs the pain of being fired.

 Okay, he admits to himself, I wasn’t cut out for selling cars.
 It wasn’t for me.

-Jeff realizes he enjoys looking at cars, enjoys driving them, but when it comes to selling them, not so much.
+Jeff realizes he enjoys looking at cars and enjoys driving them, but not so much when it comes to selling them.
 Customers frustrated him.
 They asked a lot of dumb questions.